mwisniewski1991/airflow_dags/README.md

         - Use the subprocess library to execute the pg_dump command
         - Command to execute:
             - pg_dump postgresql://user:password@host:port/database_name > /path_to_backup/file_name.sql

+- send_file_to_nas
+    - Type: Task
+    - Function:
+        - Send the backup file to the NAS using the SFTP connection

 **Note**:
 - File with backup is stored in the `temp` directory.